groc-prog/pyneo4j-ogm/README.md

 Of course, there is a lot more to it than that, but this is the basic idea.
 So let's take a closer look at the different parts of `pyneo4j-ogm` and how to use them.

 > **Note:** All of the examples in this documentation assume that you have already connected to a database and registered your models with the client like shown in the [`quickstart guide`](#quickstart).
 The models used in the following examples will build upon the ones defined there.
 If you are new to [`Neo4j`](https://neo4j.com/docs/) or [`Cypher`](https://neo4j.com/docs/cypher-manual/current/) in general, you should get a basic understanding of how to use them before continuing.

+#### Pydantic and supported versions/features <a name="pydantic-supported-version-features"></a>

+`pyneo4j-ogm` currently supports both [`Pydantic V1`](https://docs.pydantic.dev/1.10/) and the latest version of [`Pydantic V2`](https://docs.pydantic.dev/2.5/).
+While core features are pretty well supported (meaning most model methods and schema generation) for V2, V1 still `lacks schema generation` support for models which define `RelationshipProperty fields`.
+This is, mostly, due to the lack of motivation on my side to read through a documentation which only provides basic examples.
+(Should you be, by any chance, the one who wrote the custom serialization for Pydantic V1: You my friend are certainly no gentlemen when it comes to documenting WTF is going on with your code.)

+But if you find yourself in a situation where you need to generate schemas, the best course of action would probably be to upgrade to V2 as soon as possible.

 ### Pyneo4jClient <a name="pyneo4jclient"></a>